Ingvord/tango-v10-design-doc/docs/quality_attributes.md

 2) Current code base structure does not meet quality level of commercial/open source projects of a similar size

-3) Dependency on a legacy CORBA framework and most importantly Tango is a thin wrapper onto of CORBA
+3) Dependency on a legacy CORBA framework.
+And most importantly Tango is a thin wrapper on top of CORBA

 4) Parts of the Tango code violate principle of information hiding and separation of concerns

-5) Dependency on specific versions of 3rd party libraries (CORBA, ZMQ) in a way that changing the version or a library almost impossible
+5) Dependency on specific versions of 3rd party libraries (CORBA, ZMQ) in a way that changing the version or a library is almost impossible

 6) Unclear ways of the interaction between components of the system